|Program Sponsor:||Danish Institute for Study Abroad|

 DIS offers challenging and unique coursework, taught in English, in the following areas: Architecture & Design, Biomedicine, Child Diversity & Development, Communication & Mass Media, European Culture & History, European Politics, Global Economics, International Business, Justice & Human Rights, Medical Practice & Policy, Migration & Conflict, Pre-Architecture, Psychology, Public Health, Sustainability in Europe.

 All students are required to take a Danish Language and Culture course.
-Students may enroll in a total of 15-18 credits at DIS, which will earn them 4.5 credits at Dickinson.
+Effective Fall 2018: Students must enroll in a total of 15-18 credits at DIS, which will earn them 4.5 credits at Dickinson.

 Courses are taught in English by Danish faculty who bring a European point of view and personal experience from research, government, management and the professions to the classroom.
 Their teaching is enhanced by course-related study tours.
 European immersion is strengthened by the cross-cultural experience of living with a Danish family, a Danish roommate, or with Danish students in a 'kollegium' (residence hall).